 “In acceptance, there is a decreased preoccupation with “doingness,” a growing focus on the quality of beingness itself.”— David R. Hawkins

-Normally, we needn’t try to solve our problems when they emerge but learn to connect with our deepest selves and understand what is simmering below the surface.
+Normally, we needn’t try to solve our problems but learn to connect with our deepest selves and understand what is simmering below the surface.
 Problems arise from a type of thinking and if we can learn to think with an expanded awareness, our problems become opportunities, not something to fix.
 If we lean in to the difficult emotions, I assure you, a sense of inner peace will show up in your life.
 This is because you are not trying to fix something but see it through the lens of an expanded awareness.
-This is what author Peter Francis Dziuban refers to in Simply Notice: Clear Awareness Is the Key To Happiness, Love and Freedom when he writes: “Thinking and emotions are what a personality does.
+This is what author Peter Francis Dziuban refers to in Simply Notice: Clear Awareness Is the Key To Happiness, Love and Freedom: “Thinking and emotions are what a personality does.
 Being purely alive and aware is what Life itself does.”